 On Snow Feel: Very stable between the feet because of the flat to rocker profile between the feet.
 It makes it very easy for beginner freestyle to all mountain freestyle riders to get off the chair or deal with long flat runs that can be awkward when you have rocker between the feet.
-It’s got a stable but very catch free confidence inspiring ride for riders of almost any level.
+It’s got a stable but very catch-free confidence-inspiring ride for riders of almost any level.
 It works for an expert park rider on a budget and a beginner rider that wants to progress without having to buy a new board.
 It’s got a light snappier feel to it.

 Powder: We did not get any powder but we have ridden other ride twins with flat to rocker and this should be pretty good for taking a freestyle approach to the fluffy stuff.
-It should be really fun if the powder is light and fluffy but will be a little more work if you encounter thick deep powder like you find near the West Coast.
+It should be really fun if the powder is light and fluffy but will be a little more work if you encounter thick deep powder as you find near the West Coast.

 Turn Initiation and Carving: Pretty easy edge to edge for a rider that skids their turns and not bad for a rider that actually likes to rail a turn as well.
 It’s quick without being twitchy for short radius turns and pretty good for a soft flat-rocker twin when making wide radius turns and doesn’t feel completely lifeless.
-Its not great on a carve but it doesn’t wash out unless there is a lot of pressure.
+It is not great on a carve but it doesn’t wash out unless there is a lot of pressure.

 Speed: This doesn’t have the ultra damp Ride feel and you can feel the board chatter under foot when you pick up speed.
-It’s fine for most places in the park but on the mountain you can begin to see it’s weaknesses.
+It’s fine for most places in the park but on the mountain, you can begin to see it’s weaknesses.

 Uneven Terrain: You can handle a crowded Saturday all day because of it’s soft flex but there is some pass through when it comes to hitting smaller bumps or riding a hard bumpy groomer.